FAQ

 Cooperation

-Success is measured as projects pass on value from funds.
+Success is measured as businesses pass on value from funds.

 Transformation